BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/creating_datastore.md

   - This is Node.js so we'll need to use the `require` method
   - Don't forget to export your `DataStore` with `module.exports = DataStore`
 - Since we are now connecting through our DataStore we no longer need the Mongo drivers in our `mongo-client.js` file
-  - feel free to delete the mongo setup in this file (the import, and connection)
+  - Feel free to delete the mongo setup in this file (the import, and connection)

 Then we will replace the contents of your run function with code that: